Declan444/EPCProductionScheduler/README.md

             # use the current manufacturedVolume values
             last_available_stock_values = last_line_manufactured_values

-As 3 of the functions needed a minimum of 10 rows of data and this was causing errors I decided to include a function check_sales_sheet to check if the data had been entered even if the user types y when asked.
+As 3 of the functions needed a minimum of 10 rows of data and this was causing errors I decided to include a function validate_sales_data at the start of the program to check if the data had been entered even if the user types y when asked.
 This function also checks if the data are integers and there is at least 10 rows.
+This ensures from the start of the program that the data is in the sheet and correct.
+The funtion will not let the user progress unless all correct data is in the sheet.

 ## Testing in linter